happybara-io/WorkflowBuddy/README.md

 Enable listening for `message`**\*** events, then either directly proxy the event to your webhook (by adding it to the `Event-Webhook Map` in App Home) or use the `Step: Send a Webhook` as part of a longer Workflow.

 **\*** _WorkflowBuddy doesn't yet have the same granularity for filtering events, but it is on the potential roadmap._

 ---

+## Quickstarts

+Follow an easy walk-through to get a feel for what the system can do.

+### Quickstart: New Event Triggers

+We're gonna start with a simple event we can easily control: `app_mention` _(when your bot is `@WorkflowBuddy` in a channel)_.
+We will use that event to kick off a simple Workflow that just sends us a message.

+- _If you haven't yet, you'll need to get a [server instance running + a Slack app](#run-local-server).
+Come back when you're ready._
+- First we'll set up the Workflow we want triggered.
+  - Download the Workflow template from `event_trigger_example_workflows/trigger_app_mention.slackworkflow`
+- Now we can configure Workflow Buddy to proxy events for us.
+  - Go to the `App Home` of Workflow Buddy (or whatever you named your app)
+- Test it!
+  - You should see an event coming through.

+### Quickstart: New Steps

+- _If you haven't yet, you'll need to get a [server instance running + a Slack app](#run-local-server).
+Come back when you're ready._
+-

+---